 We’ve all been there.
-You’re jamming with mates, and it’s your turn to solo.
-You start playing and, yeah, the rest is best left unsaid.
+You’re jamming with friends, and it’s your turn to solo.
+You start playing and, yeah, let’s forget about the what came next.

 You feel too embarrassed to ask the guys ‘bro, what key is this song in?’, so you soldier on, frustrated.